Gibartes/O-LoRa/README.md

 	for i in buffer:
 		pkt.put_seq_data(i)
 ```
-* I'd recommend third case to fill data.
+* I'd recommend the third case to fill data.
 Or alternatively,
 ```python
 	buffer = obp.recv()
 	if(buffer!=0 and buffer!=b''):